kubermatic/kubeone/docs/quickstart-digitalocean.md

 region = "fra1"
 ```

-Now that you configured Terraform, you can use the `plan` command to see what changes will be made:
+Now that you configured Terraform you can use the `plan` command to see what changes will be made:

 ```bash
 terraform plan
 ```

-Finally, if you agree with changes, you can proceed and provision the infrastructure:
+Finally, if you agree with changes you can proceed and provision the infrastructure:

 ```bash
 terraform apply